Integration functions

 If you are using alias, make sure it is unique in your space, otherwise the solve will fail.

-Note that when specifying the input data object, you can take advantage of our Functions in JSON notation to specify dynamical values in your data.
+Note that when specifying the input data object, you can take advantage of our notation to specify dynamical values in your data.

 The below provided decision table contains examples for the SOLVE function.
 Import the decision table to your space to review them.
 For the examples to actually work, you will also need to import another decision table which will be called via the SOLVE function.
 This dependent table is also provided below.